dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **New behavior**

-Starting with EF Core 3.0, EF will not try to use properties for foreign keys by convention if they have the same name as the principal property.
+Starting with 3.0, EF Core won't try to use properties for foreign keys by convention if they have the same name as the principal property.
-Principal type name concatenated with principal property name and navigation name concatenated with principal property name patterns will still be matched.
+Principal type name concatenated with principal property name, and navigation name concatenated with principal property name patterns are still matched.
 For example:

 ```C#